xdmushui/partner-center-sdk/develop/create-a-cart.md

 To create an order for a customer:

 1. Instantiate a Cart object.

 2. Create a list of **CartLineItem** objects, and assign the list to the cart's line items.
 Each cart line item contains the purchase information for one product.
 You must have at least one cart line item.

 3. Execute the [**New-PartnerCustomerCart**](https://github.com/Microsoft/Partner-Center-PowerShell/blob/master/docs/help/New-PartnerCustomerCart.md) command to create the cart.

-### PowerShell example

 ```powershell
 # $customerId